primus/primus/README.md

 #### Can I use cluster?

+> Note: The following only applies to websocket emulation transformers like
+> sockjs or engine.io.
+If you are using `ws`, `uws` or `faye-websocket`, there
+> is no need for sticky sessions, and thus no issue.

-The `cluster` module that ships with Node.js is flawed, seriously flawed.
+The `cluster` module that ships with Node.js does not implement sticky sessions.
-Cluster in node < 0.12.0 lets the Operating System decide which worker process should receive the request.
-This results in a not even distribution across the workers.
-If you have 3 workers, it's possible that one is used at 70%, another at 20% and the last one at 10%.
-This is of course not wanted when using a cluster.
-In addition, the load balancing done by the OS is not sticky.

-Cluster in node >= 0.12.0 implements a custom round robin algorithm in order to fix this un-even distribution of the load across the workers, but it does not address the sticky session requirement.

-There are also projects like `stick-session` which attempt to implement sticky-sessions in cluster, but the problem with this specific approach is that it uses the `remoteAddress` of the connection.
+There are projects like `stick-session` which attempt to implement sticky-sessions in cluster, but the problem with this specific approach is that it uses the `remoteAddress` of the connection.
 For some people this isn't a problem but when you add this behind a load balancer the remote address will be